Baseball Rubbing Mud: Collection and preparation

 If anybody happens to catch me in the act of harvesting mud, I come up with a story to give them a reason I'm putting mud in a bucket.
 I've told people I use it in my garden, I use it for my rose bushes, I use it for bee stings and poison ivy and any kind of story.

 Usage

 Before all MLB and MiLB games, an umpire or clubhouse attendant rubs six dozen or more balls with the mud to give them a rougher surface, to make them easier for pitchers to grip, and to comply with MLB Rule 4.01(c), which states that all baseballs shall be "properly rubbed so that the gloss is removed."
 The rubbing mud's unique feature is that it is "very fine, like thick chocolate pudding", and it has been considered the "perfect baseball-rubbing mud".
+A study in 2024 found that the mud contains an ideal mixture of clay and water, coating the ball with an adhesive residue, while the suspended sand grains enhance friction and therefore the pitcher's grip.

+The mud is also used by some National Football League teams.

+Alternatives

+Mechanical efforts to break in a baseball have not proved satisfactory.
+The MLB is researching an alternative process, but as of 2025 has not found a satisfactory alternative.